saurishkar/StickNotes-App/README.md

 Once the browser window is closed or refreshed the interface is back to square one.

-This is just to ensure the working and methodology of the web app.
+This is just to ensure the working and methodology of the Front-end portion of the web app.

 This app has been developed under the Vue.js framework.